BetterLuke/databases/README.md

 ## Changelog:

+### 7/14/15 - Added support for multiple tournaments:
+  * Added a tournament table for storing tournaments
+  * Updated player and matches tables to reference a tournament id
+  * Updated tournament_test.py test suite for handling tourmanets
+  * Updated comments to reflect multiple tournament support

 ### 7/6/15 - Finished Swiss Pairing:
   * Added more comments to code
   * Finished logic for reading every other standing and pairing it to closest winner